What does 'breech baby' mean, and will a breech baby turn?

 - Your baby’s bottom has not yet engaged into your pelvis

-There are several pregnancy exercises and techniques which may help your baby to turn more easily into a head down position.
+There are different positions and techniques which may help your baby to turn more easily into a head down position.
+You can find more information about this by visiting spinning babies website

 There are many individual factors within your pregnancy and labour that may affect the decisions you make.
 Your midwife and doctor can discuss these with you as they arise to help you decide which option is right for you.